Code-Institute-Submissions/SilviaSaverino-Grape-Escape-WWOOFing-Experience/README.md

 -	[Gitpod](https://www.gitpod.io/)
 	- Used as the development environment.
 -	[ImageOptim](https://imageoptim.com/online)
-    -Used to resize screenshots for READ-ME file
+    - Used to resize screenshots for READ-ME file
 -	[W3C Markup Validation Service](https://validator.w3.org/)
 	- Used to validate all HTML code written and used in this webpage.
 -	[W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input)